-1.3 About the Tailored Assistance Employment Grants
+1.3 About the Indigenous Local Employment Fund grant opportunity

-The TAEG grant opportunity is delivered under the Indigenous Advancement Strategy (IAS) - Jobs, Land and Economy Program (JLEP) and is one way the Australian Government funds and delivers programs for Indigenous Australians.
-There are a number of grant opportunities available under the IAS, including the grants process outlined in these Guidelines.
+The ILEF is delivered under the IAS and is one way the Australian Government funds and delivers programs for Indigenous Australians.
+There are a number of grant opportunities under the IAS, including the grants process outlined in these Guidelines.